rentry/rentry.github.io/_posts/2023-07-04-fire-weather-book.md

 ![Dense, putrid smoke obscures the Statue of Liberty, with the massive Staten Island Ferry in the foreground]({{ '/assets/images/2023-canada-fire-smoke.jpg' | relative_url }}#full)
 <figcaption><a href="https://commons.wikimedia.org/wiki/File:Quebec_Canada_Wildfire_Smoke_Consumes_New_Jersey_and_New_York_City_June_7_2023_-_52959378738.jpg">Anthony Quintano</a>, <a href="https://creativecommons.org/licenses/by/2.0">CC BY 2.0</a>, via Wikimedia Commons</figcaption>

-<cite>Fire Weather: A True Story From a Hotter World</cite> is the 45<sup>th</sup> book I've read this year, and the one that offers the heftiest gut punch.
+<cite><a href="https://www.penguinrandomhouse.com/books/554938/fire-weather-by-john-vaillant/">Fire Weather: A True Story From a Hotter World</a></cite> is the 45<sup>th</sup> book I've read this year, and the one that offers the heftiest gut punch.

 Today is Independence Day in the United States, and as I write this, it's about 95º and windy outside my rural Oregon home (and I just received an alert that a brush fire has erupted a few roads north of us—there's a Red Flag Warning for dangerous fire conditions).